 Save those stones, don’t throw them away.
 You can make Homemade Kirsch with the cherry stones.
 How’s that for not wasting a thing.
 Cherry brandy and homemade kirsch from the same batch of cherries!

 Of course you can wait till you fish them out of the brandy at a later date, but by then you may well have sampled said brandy and forget to stone the damn things at all.
 Then all hell will break loose when you chomp into one of those babies and lose a gnasher!
 Your dentist will of course be thrilled as they tot up yet another luxury item to their ever growing wardrobe.

-Here is how to make cherry brandy!
+How to make cherry brandy

 - Add the sugar and stir well and pop in the cinnamon stick.

-- Shake well and put away in a cool dark cupboard for about 6 weeks.
+- Shake well and put away in a cool dark cupboard for about 2 weeks.

-Shake the jar occasionally.
+- Shake the jar occasionally.

-Pour through a sieve to remove the cherries and use these as a fabulously gorgeous topping for ice cream.
-You will thank me at this point for reminding you to remove the stones back at the beginning of this saga!
+It’s when you are serving the brandy soaked cherries that you will thank me for reminding you to remove the stones back at the beginning of this saga!

 So that’s how to make cherry brandy in your own kitchen, now I just have to clean up the sticky mess I’ve made…….